 Governor Newsom Expands State of Emergency

-The California Department of Education (CDE) Nutrition Services Division is sending this notice to all statewide participants in the Child Nutrition Programs (CNP) in response to an emergency proclamation issued on March 14, 2023, by Governor Gavin Newsom regarding winter storms.
-The counties listed below are in addition to the counties which were part of the Governor’s disaster declarations on March 1, 2023, March 8, 2023, and March 12, 2023.
+The California Department of Education (CDE) is sending this notice to all statewide participants in the Child Nutrition Programs (CNP) in response to an emergency proclamation issued on September 12, 2023, by Governor Gavin Newsom regarding Tropical Storm Hilary.

 Guidelines on Disaster Relief

-For information on Governor Newsom’s emergency proclamation, please refer to the Office of Governor Gavin Newsom’s web page .
+For information on Governor Newsom’s emergency proclamation, please refer to the Office of Governor Gavin Newsom web page .

 For specific information on CDE Disaster Relief Guidelines, please refer to the CDE Disaster Relief Guidelines web page.